 There are 18 species of odontocetes (toothed whales) that have been documented in Hawaiian waters, and eight species of mysticetes (baleen whales).
 We have seen all 18 species of odontocetes and three species of mysticetes in our work.
 Which species of odontocetes are seen most frequently depends in part on where you look – in shallow (<50 m) near-shore waters only three species are regularly found (bottlenose dolphins, spinner dolphins, false killer whales), whereas in very deep (e.g., >3,000 m) offshore waters the species most frequently found are striped dolphins, sperm whales, rough-toothed dolphins and pantropical spotted dolphins.
 Our work has covered waters from near-shore to about 5,000 m depth, but about 50% of our total effort has been in waters 1,000 m deep or less, so the species we’ve encountered are somewhat biased towards more shallow-water and slope species.

-A table of some of our Hawaiian cetacean datasets ordered by taxa and based on research from 2000 through mid-2021 (with over 3,500 sightings total) is below.
+A table of some of our Hawaiian cetacean datasets ordered by taxa and based on research from 2000 through August 2022 (with over 3,500 sightings total) is below.
 This list is based on work throughout all the main Hawaiian Islands, and includes both odontocetes and mysticetes.
 Photos and additional information on these species can be found by clicking on the species name.
-There are three other species of baleen whales documented in Hawaiian waters that we’ve not yet encountered (blue, Bryde’s and North Pacific right whales), that we hope to some day add to this list!
+There are four other species of baleen whales documented in Hawaiian waters that we’ve not yet encountered (blue, Bryde’s, gray, and North Pacific right whales), that we hope to some day add to this list!

 |Species (click on the name for more information on each species)||# Sightings||# with >1 species||# Individuals photo ID’d||# LIMPET tags||# with dive data||Med/max tag duration (days)||# Biopsy samples||# Prey samples||# Drone videos|